Jane-Salome/FloodWatch/README.md

 | Rainfall > 30mm | Medium |
 | Otherwise | Low |

+## How It Works

+1. **Data Collection** — Collects real-time environmental inputs such as rainfall intensity, soil moisture, and drainage capacity
+2. **Risk Prediction** — AI model analyzes the data and computes a flood probability score for each monitored zone
+3. **Alert Generation** — When risk exceeds a defined threshold, the system triggers an early warning
+4. **Visualization** — Results are displayed on an interactive dashboard showing risk levels by area

 ## Future Enhancements

 - [ ] Integrate ML models (LSTM, XGBoost) for better prediction